sfarrens/sf_deconvolve/README.md

 <a name="intro_anchor"></a>
 ## Introduction

-This repository contains Python codes and scripts designed for PSF deconvolution and analysis.
+This repository contains a Python code designed for PSF deconvolution and analysis.

-The directory ``lib`` contains all of the primary functions and classes used for optimisation and analysis. ``scripts`` contains the user scripts that call these functions and classes. ``functions`` contains some additional generic functions and tools.
+The directory ``lib`` contains all of the primary functions and classes used for optimisation and analysis. ``functions`` contains some additional generic functions and tools.

 <a name="depend_anchor"></a>
 ## Dependencies

-In order to run the scripts in this library the following packages must be installed:
+In order to run the code in this repository the following packages must be installed:

 * **[Python 2.7](https://www.python.org/download/releases/2.7/)</a>**
 [Tested with v 2.7.11]